ABOUT THE CHIEF PROJECT

 Who will conduct the research?

 The research is being conducted by universities across nine countries (Croatia, Germany, Georgia, India, Latvia, Slovakia, Spain, Turkey and the UK).

 The UK element of the research is based at Aston University and the University of Gloucestershire and is led by Dr Anton Popov, School of Languages and Social Sciences, Aston University, Birmingham, B4 7ET, UK.
 Aston University is also the Lead Coordinator for the project across all nine countries.

 The project started in May 2018 and will run for three years.

 Who will be involved?

-In each country, we are conducting a survey with 2000 pupils across 30 schools, and interviewing 60 pupils and 15 teachers across 3 of these schools.
+In each country, we are conducting a survey with 2000 pupils across 30 schools, and interviewing 60 pupils and 15 teachers in 3 other schools.
 We will also be interviewing people who work for heritage organisations as another element of our research.

 What will you do with the findings of your research?

 The findings of our study will be communicated to educational and heritage practitioners, policy makers and people working with young people to facilitate more inclusive forms of cultural heritage and cultural identity in Europe and beyond.

 Will the outcomes of the research be published?